Challenges in the Honduran Education System: Poverty

 Poverty is rife in Honduras, with the poverty headcount ratio at national poverty line standing at 60% as of 2010.
 In typical situations, children have to quit school permanently to work at an early age to help support their families.
 Even though school is fully state-subsidized up till the 5th grade, many children are still unable to attend school because their families can not afford to buy uniforms and school supplies.
 A study conducted in 2006 by National Institute of Statistics estimated that as many as 368,000 of the 1.7 million children ages five to 12 did not receive schooling in that year.

 Gender inequality

 Honduras is a patriarchal society, and males are favoured over females when it comes to education.
 While parents may send both genders to primary school; the females are likely the first to be withdrawn to help at home and made to work to provide income.
-This is further supported by the belief that occupational opportunities resulting from education are greater for males, as females have greater difficulty in finding jobs that match their academic credentials even if they have the same education level.
+This is further supported by the belief that occupational opportunities resulting from education are greater for males.
+Even when they have the same education level, females have greater difficulty in finding jobs that match their academic credentials.
 Both genders have equal access to the limited available educational facilities; however, attendance rates for females were slightly lower than for males.

+Globalization and Privatization

+An approach called Critical International Political Economy (CIPE) creates the idea that political and economic globalization and privatization have affected the policymaking and the supply of the Honduran education.
+Honduras is a clear example of showing that many global industries and groups, as well as private organizations, have had a huge impact on the enforced laws and policies of the schools.
+Furthermore, the Honduran state in general has weakened and lost its power with education throughout time.
+That is why over the years there has been a lot of access to globalization and privatization, due to the fact that the state continues to depend more on external factors and finance rather than using its own resources to establish a stable educational system.
+This is also due to the fact that Honduras is highly and structurally dependent on international cooperation funds, loans and donations from national and international organizations.